Nick Baumgartner: Off-road racing

-In 2011, he began racing in the entry-level "Stock Truck" class in the Traxxas TORC Series.
-He finished in the Top 3 in each of his first three races, and he held the points lead at midseason.
-During the summer of 2011 Baumgartner earned himself the Rookie of the Year while competing in the Traxxas TORC Series Off Road Short Course Racing.
+In 2011, Baumgartner began racing in the entry-level "Stock Truck" class in the Traxxas TORC Series.
+He finished in the top-three in each of his first three races, and he held the points lead at midseason.
+During the summer of 2011, Baumgartner earned himself the Rookie of the Year while competing in the Traxxas TORC Series Off Road Short Course Racing.
 He moved up into Pro Light in 2012 and finished sixth in the points standings.

 In 2013, Baumgartner joined the Stadium Super Trucks, finishing sixth in the inaugural race at University of Phoenix Stadium.
 He ran six races that year and finished ninth in points.
 The following season, he returned to the trucks for X Games Austin 2014; after a fourth-place run in his heat race, he finished eighth in the final.